leonjalfon1/mntcs/README.md

 cat /var/log/mntcs.log
 ```

-- Enable the service on boot
+- Enable the service on boot:
 ```
 sudo systemctl enable mntcs
 ```

 ### Shared Mode

-Use mntcs to configure mounts with a configuration file stored in a central place and mounted to your server
+Use **mntcs** to configure mounts with a configuration file stored in a central place and mounted to your server

-- Download the mntcs package (or build it from sources)
+- Download the **mntcs** package (or build it from sources)
 ```
 wget https://github.com/leonjalfon1/mntcs/releases/download/v1.0/mntcs.deb
 ```

-- Install the package
+- Install the package:
 ```
 sudo apt install ./mntcs.deb
 ```